A bit about non-obviousness and theories

 p.
 106 of Maynard Smith J. 1975 (same text in 1993 version).
 The Theory of Evolution.
 Cambridge: Cambridge University Press.

-This is an important lesson for traditionalists who tend to assume that theories are timeless universals per Platonic realism and that they are all obvious from assembling the parts.
-Maynard Smith had the parts list, in a sense, and approached the issue from multiple angles.
+This is an important lesson for traditionalists who seem to assume mistakenly that theories are timeless universals (per Platonic realism) and that they are all obvious from assembling the parts.
+John Maynard Smith had the parts list, in a sense, and he had the chance to glimpse the issue from multiple angles.
 He got useful clues from the thinking of Jack King.
-In the circumstances leading up to the famous 1985 paper, Maynard Smith and another brilliant population geneticist (Russ Lande) were placed (figuratively) on an island with some developmental biologists, a philosopher, a paleontologist, and 2 unclassifiable deep thinkers (Campbell and Kauffman), and they were tasked with making sense of the causal role of developmental biases.
+In the circumstances leading up to the famous 1985 paper, Maynard Smith and another brilliant population geneticist (Russ Lande) were placed (figuratively) on an island with developmentalist-structuralist thinkers and they were tasked with making sense of the causal role of developmental biases.
 In the end, they did not articulate a theory of arrival biases as a potential solution to this problem.
+Maynard Smith and Lande remained active as theoreticians after 1985 and did not discover the theory.

-This is no criticism of Maynard Smith.
-Maynard Smith himself understood the point that I am trying to make.
-I had the opportunity to meet him several times in the 1990s when I was with the Canadian Institute for Advanced Research program in evolutionary biology, and he was some kind of outside advisor who came to our meetings.
-Anyone who met Maynard Smith in those days knows he was a great one for sharing stories and talking science with students and post-docs over a beer.
-He once told a series of humorous anecdotes about scientific theories he failed to discover but almost discovered.
-He had run some numbers on the logistic growth equation and found some odd behavior, and then set the problem aside— only to realize much later that he had stumbled on deterministic chaos.
-The neutral theory was another theory that he claimed to have almost-but-not-quite discovered.
-I can’t remember the other ones.
+This should not be taken as a criticism of the abilities of any of these scientists.
+This is just how reality works.
+Maynard Smith himself understood that theories can be elusive.
+I had the opportunity to meet him several times when he was an external advisor to the Canadian Institute for Advanced Research program in evolutionary biology.
+He was a great one for sharing stories and talking science with students and post-docs over a beer.
+He once told a series of humorous anecdotes about scientific theories he almost discovered.
+In one case, he had run some numbers on the logistic growth equation and found some odd behavior, and then set the problem aside— only to realize much later that he had stumbled on deterministic chaos.
+The neutral theory was another theory that he almost-but-not-quite discovered.
+I don’t recall the other examples.

-Now, with this background in mind, we can reconsider attempts to appropriate or minimize the theory of Yampolsky and Stoltzfus.
+Now, with this background in mind, we can reconsider attempts to appropriate the theory of arrival biases or undermine its novelty.
 Lynch (2007) and Svensson and Berger (2019) appear to be suggesting that the theory is now new, but is merely part of a tradition going back a century or more.

 In science, the way to establish X in prior art is to find a published source and then cite it.
 Let us consider what this might look like: